uzunenes/k8s-ai-stack/readme.md

 }
 ```

->Note: The actual response format may vary depending on the deployed model and API configuration.
+> 💡 Note: The actual response format may vary depending on the deployed model and API configuration.

 ### 1.3 Ollama Deployment on k8s